JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 Neither gap is specific to the search's ranking: both are as true of `_ff_area_um2`/the operand-mux term feeding `ESTIMATE_SCHEDULE_AREA` as of `SYN.ESTIMATE_DESIGN_AREA`'s build-log estimate.
-What keeps the search safe regardless is the same anchor guarantee that already protects the abstract model (§3.7): a systematic overshoot that hits every candidate similarly does not change which one ranks smallest, and the worst case of a mis-ranked edge case is a lost opportunity, never a regression, exactly as before.
+The anchor guarantees that the selected estimate is no worse than the plain schedule's estimate; it cannot guarantee physical area when the model mis-ranks an edge case.
+A systematic overshoot that hits every candidate similarly does not change which one ranks smallest, while whole-design synthesis tests bound the remaining risk.
 `inst/autofsm_real_area_compare_test.py` is where this is checked against real synthesis rather than assumed: real-µm²-ranked vs abstract-ranked vs the plain anchor, all three built and measured, not just estimated.